|Policy Number: 6.11||Effective Date: 7/20/2012|

 The Single Audit is required annually of the University as a recipient of Federal assistance under 2 CFR 200 Uniform Guidance.
 The Single Audit is an external audit that examines the University’s federal award transactions, student financial aid transactions, internal controls, and compliance with laws and regulations.

-The Financial Services Office and SPS work together to coordinate the Single Audit with the Arizona Office of the Auditor General.
+The Financial Services Office and SPCS work together to coordinate the Single Audit with the Arizona Office of the Auditor General.

 All Other External Audits

 External auditors, including the Arizona Office of the Auditor General, may be engaged by the University to perform specific functions (e.g. the Comprehensive Annual Financial Audit and the Arizona Public Media Financial Audit) or have been directed by external agencies, including but not limited to the State of Arizona, ABOR and grant sponsors, to audit activities or programs administered by the University.